 Becoming a company director allows you to play an important role in the growth and operation of the business.
 Typically, a company may have one director or a board directors.
 Regardless of the number of directors a company has, all directors have duties and obligations under the law that hold them responsible for managing the company’s affairs.
-Before you understand the legal consequences of failing to adhere to these rules and regulations, you must firstly familiarise yourself with the qualifications a person must have in order to be appointed as company director.
+Before you understand the legal consequences of failing to adhere to these rules and regulations, you must firstly familiarise yourself with criteria a person must meet in order to be appointed as company director.

 What Is A Company Director?

 The definition of corporate terms can be found in the principal legislation regulating companies in Australia, the Corporations Act 2001 (Cth).
 Section 9 of this Act defines a company director as ‘a person who is appointed to the position of director’.

 Who Can Be A Director?

 ompany director is defined in Section 9 of the Corporations Act 2001 (Cth) as a person who’s appointed to the position of director.
 Generally, there are no restrictions on who a company director can be.

 However, a court or the Australian Securities & Investments Commission (ASIC) can prevent an individual from becoming a company director due to previous offences or if they have breached the Corporations Act.
 Any Australian adult is eligible to be a director.
 However, there are multiple legal requirements outlined by section 1.5.5 of the Corporations Act regarding the appointment of company directors:

 - A director must be at least 18 years of age

 - A director must consent in writing to take on the role and responsibilities of a director